Pierrick-Dartois/SQISignHD-lib/Verification-sage/README.md

 - We have to recompute the challenge $\varphi: E_A\longrightarrow E_2$ given its kernel.
 - For convenience (since we have to recompute $\varphi$ and push points through $\varphi$), we "embed" in dimension 4 the dual of the signature isogeny $\widehat{\sigma}: E_2\longrightarrow E_1$ instead of $\sigma$ itself.
 - For now, only isogenies of degree $q=\deg(\sigma)$ such that $2^e-q\equiv 5 \mod 8$ are outputted by the signature protocol but our verification procedure should work with any degree $q$ such that $2^e-q\equiv 1 \mod 4$, as specified in the SQISignHD paper [1].
 - Since the code is still experimental, note that signatures are not compressed.
-In particular, we have more torsion than needed and we have to multiply some torsion points by a power of 2.
+In particular, the deterministic basis $(P_A,Q_A)$ of $E_A[2^f]$ is part of the signature and we have more torsion than needed (we have to multiply torsion points by a power of 2).

 ## Organization of the library

-The main test files `Tests.py` and `Verification_SQIsignHD.py` are located in the main directory `Verification-sage` of this library.
+The main test files `Tests.py` and `Verify_SQIsignHD.py` are located in the main directory `Verification-sage` of this library.

 `Verification-sage` contains several subdirectories:
 - `basis_change` contains code for changing level 2 Theta structures in dimension 2 and 4 useful for the computation of gluing and splitting isogenies (in the beginning and in the end of the chain).